-Resting your foot on the brake or clutch pedal will cause the cruise control to cancel.
+Resting your foot on the brake or clutch pedal causes the cruise control to cancel.

-Cancelling the Cruise Control You can cancel the cruise control in any of these ways:
+You can cancel the cruise control in any of these ways:

 - Tap the brake or clutch pedal.

 - Push the CANCEL button on the steering wheel.

-- Press the Cruise Control Master Switch.
+- Push the Cruise Control Master Button.